atul-ghorpade/react-native-counter/README.md

 # React Native Counter with Fabric (New Architecture)

-A complete guide to building a React Native native module with Swift UI components and Fabric (New Architecture) support.
+A complete guide to building a React Native native module with Swift (UIKit) components and Fabric (New Architecture) support.

 ## 📚 Table of Contents